- chapter 4 Mind

 Now imagine the same scenario, but using instant messaging chat windows.
 On one side of the screen planning a party on the other a funeral.
 While the electrical parts of our brains may be able to rapidly adapt between situations, the chemical parts cannot.

 Now imagine a brain scanner in the far-off future that can trace each neuron including how strong they are.
 As it reads the neurons it gives each a number (needing about 34 bits) and records the connections and strength using a scale of 0–63, together this needs 5 bytes per connection.
-So with 100 trillion connections, our computer of the future would need 500 trillion bytes, or half a peta-byte, or approximately 500 hard disks.
-Oddly when the internet archive was set up [hilite]a few years ago[/hilite], the dump of the web was about the same size.
+So with 100 trillion connections, our scanner of the future would need 500 trillion bytes, or half a peta-byte, or approximately 500 hard disks to store the neuron connectivity of a single human brain.
+Oddly when the internet archive was set up in 1996, the dump of the web was about the same size.

 You can do a similar calculation for the speed of processing, to see how fast a computer would need to be to simulate the brain running in real time.
 The figure turns out to be about 10 peta flops, that is 10 thousand million million calculations per second.
 Sounds a lot, but, yes you guessed, if you add up the processing power of all the PCs connected to the Internet, this is about the same.

 So in storage capacity and processing power the Internet is roughly similar to a single human brain!